Security proofs for practical QKD: variations, techniques, gaps, and limitations: Introduction

 \subsection{Motivation}

-QKD is now a well-established field, with widely studied practical protocols such as the decoy-state BB84 protocol using weak coherent pulses.
+QKD is now a well-established field, with widely studied practical protocols such as the decoy-state BB84 protocol using weak coherent pulses \cite{Hwang_qkdhighloss_2003,Lo_decoystate_2005,Wang_beating_2005,Ma_practicaldecoy_2005}.
+There have also been a variety of experimental implementations of these protocols \cite{Zhao_experimentalQKD_withdecoystates,Rosenberg_LongDistance_2007,manderbarch_experimentalfreespaceqkd_2007,Peng_experimental_2007,boaron_secure_2018}.
 As the community begins to define the certification landscape of QKD technologies, it becomes clear that numerous design choices must be made in specifying a concrete QKD protocol.
 Importantly, complete security proofs must accurately account for these precise choices.
 Historically, proof techniques have evolved in myriad ways, resulting in a body of work that is often a patchwork of partial results.
 While each contribution addresses a critical component of a full security proof, the patches do not always integrate seamlessly -- either due to mismatched assumptions across different works, or because the results apply to differing protocol specifications.